SEND Support and Early Help

 • Provide Early Help support

-• Provide SEN Support for those on the SEN register
+• Provide SEND Support for those on the SEND register

 More information about Notional SEND funding can be downloaded or viewed below.